Women at German universities: Russian female students

 On the one hand, the Russian government felt responsible to offer an alternative to returning students.
 On the other hand, there was a shortage of doctors in Russia, which was especially noticeable in wartime.
-For this reason "Training courses for qualified midwives" were offered at the Medical-Surgical Academy in St. Petersburg from 1872.
-Despite the name, these courses fulfilled university standards, so only a part of the female students from Zurich had to move to another Swiss university.
+For this reason "Training courses for qualified midwives" were offered at the Medical-Surgical Academy in Saint Petersburg from 1872.
+Despite the name, these courses fulfilled university standards, so only a part of the female students from Zürich had to move to another Swiss university.
 The majority went to study in St. Petersburg.
 After 1881, one by one all educational institutions providing women with higher education were closed, as medically educated women were involved in the assassination of the Russian Tsar.
 As a result, the second wave of Russian students migrated to Western European universities.

 After the inauguration of Tsar Nikolaus II in 1895, Russian politics changed again with regard to women's studies.
 But even then there were many reasons for Russians wanting to study at Western European universities, namely because of (1) the limited training capacities in the Tsarist empire, (2) fear of political persecution, and (3) the unpredictability of the study situation in Russia (universities were closed at short notice, for example).
 In addition, since 1886 the number of Russian female students of the Jewish faith could not exceed 3% in any higher education institution.
 In 1905, the domestic political conditions after the failed attempt at revolution brought a further boost.
 The number of Russian medical students in Berlin tripled.

 The opponents of women's studies in Germany and Switzerland—professors and members of parliament—argued that the Russian Ukas from 1873 portrayed an image of a politically subversive, morally corrupt Russian woman.
 As a reaction, the German women's movement created a picture of the German student which was the exact opposite of the image of the Russian student.
 Thus, in 1887 Mathilde Weber asked the German students to deliberately distinguish themselves in appearance, clothing and behaviour from their Russian classmates and prevent their dominance in the female students' associations.
 The Swiss and German students also kept at distance from their Russian classmates.
 The accusation of six Swiss students in 1870 to the University of Zurich's Senate that Russians did not have the appropriate level of education was only the beginning of a long series of such protests at Western European universities.